 Co-curricular activities such as sports, drama, debate and theme based projects are organised on a regular basis.
 Art and Craft, Painting, Library, Audio Visual classes and ICT skills are also part of the daily time-table.
 A ‘hands- on’ approach, exploration and discovery rather than rote learning is at the core of learning with the aim of strengthening teamwork, encouraging self- reliance, awakening intellectual curiosity and fostering global awareness.
 Research skills are developed through independent enquiry, communication skills through drama, elocution, role – play, listening and speaking as an effective communicator - and social skills through mutual respect and tolerance, and developing the ability to deal and resolve conflict.

 The Lower Secondary curriculum (Key Stage 3) covers student learning in Years 7, 8 and 9.
-The curriculum essentially builds on the learning in Upper Primary (Key Stage 2) and provides the foundation for Key Stage 4 when students undertake their IGCSE studies.
+The curriculum essentially builds on the learning in Upper Primary (Key Stage 2) and provides the foundation for Key Stage 4 when students undertake their IGCSE studies, moving on to A Levels in Years 12 and 13.
 There is strong impetus on developing foundation in all key subject areas.
 Core subjects in Years 7 to 9 include English, Social Studies, Mathematics, ICT, Science, French or Urdu, Arabic, Islamic Education (for Muslim students) and PSHE (for non-Muslim students).

 AIS states that music, art and drama are important teaching practices for language learning and the school's performing arts programme offers an essential method and learning, which is strongly linked to language development and provides another outlet for students to interact with others and to use language to understand and express more complex ideas.
 Music is developed through vocal activities and students can participate in choir, musical and cultural performances, dance and drama – again aimed at improving self-confidence among children